Noxi84/extremesaving/readme.md

 ## Installation
 1) Download [ExtremeSaving.jar](https://github.com/Noxi84/extremesaving/blob/master/ExtremeSaving.jar) and copy it to a folder on your computer.
+2) Download [startup-wrapper.sh](https://github.com/Noxi84/extremesaving/blob/master/startup-wrapper.sh) (Linux) or [startup-wrapper.bat](https://github.com/Noxi84/extremesaving/blob/master/startup-wrapper.bat) (Windows) into the sample folder.
-2) Create a new file data.csv in the same folder.
+3) Create a new file data.csv in the same folder.
 Add the headers and your financial data based on the example below.
-3) Start ExtremeSaving.jar.
-Linux users can use [startup-wrapper.sh](https://github.com/Noxi84/extremesaving/blob/master/startup-wrapper.sh).
+4) Run startup-wrapper.sh (Linux) or startup-wrapper.bat (Windows).
-4) FinancialReport.pdf containing the financial report is now created in the same folder.
+5) FinancialReport.pdf containing the financial report is now created in the same folder.

 ## Configuration
 All data is read from a data.csv.
 The csv-content is separated by a comma-character.
 Lines can be commented out by placing a # in front of the line.